-The department prepares the annual Capital Improvement Program to schedule major capital expenditures over time, reviews all applications under the Deferral of Assessment Increases program, and updates and corrects street addresses in the City.
+The department prepares the annual Capital Improvement Program to schedule major capital expenditures over time, reviews all applications under the Deferral of Assessment Increases program, and updates and corrects street addresses in the city.

 The Planning Director serves as Executive Director of the Danbury Redevelopment Agency.
-Departmental responsibilities for downtown redevelopment have included the recruitment of new business development, the coordination of streetscape improvements on Main and White Streets, construction of the Patriot Garage, creation of the Danbury Green, and preparation of the downtown revitalization plan, Downtown Danbury: Issues & Recommendations.
+Departmental responsibilities for downtown redevelopment have included the recruitment of new businesses, the coordination of streetscape improvements on Main and White Streets, construction of the Patriot Garage, creation of the Danbury Green, and preparation of the downtown revitalization plan, Downtown Danbury: Issues & Recommendations.

 The department continues to review and prepare revisions to the city’s Zoning Regulations and other land use regulations to address changing conditions which threaten the city with undesirable development that may intrude upon residential neighborhoods, harm the environment, or create unacceptable traffic congestion.
 All current zoning and subdivision regulations are available to the public on the city’s website under the Planning and Zoning Department entry.

 Despite the economic problems facing the country, Danbury remains one of the fastest growing cities in Connecticut.
 Recent approvals have included, among others, a new facility for Belimo Controls on Turner Road, the new Elk’s Lodge on Sugar Hollow Road, school renovations, new medical buildings on Hospital Avenue and Federal Road, Perosphere expansion, and continued residential development at the ‘Reserve’ in the city’s west side.